AmazeeLabs/path_alias_force/README.md

 A drupal module that ensures that all not LANGUAGE_NONE aliases do exist in all languages.

+Assume this module as the language fallback for path aliases.

 Let's say you have a site with EN and DE languages.
 You created a node in EN language, and set the "pages/my-node" alias to it.
 While you didn't translated your node to the DE language, it's path will be "node/1" at the DE pages.
 This module prevent such behavior always creating aliases in all languages for any existing aliases, so URLs are always nice.

 ## Before installation